SchadenKai/auto-tweet-bot/README.md

-# twitter-quote-api
+# auto-tweet-bot
-Automatic tweeting system using python.\
+Automatic tweeting system using python and twitter API.\
 Random generated quotes from some API.\
 under development...